az-salu/fleetcart-terraform-project/README.md

 # fleetcart-website-terraform-project
-This repository contains the terraform scripts and the buildspec to deploy a dynamic ecommerce website (fleet-cart)
+This repository contains the terraform scripts and buildspec to deploy a dynamic e-commerce website (fleet-cart) using ci/cd pipeline.